What Does it Mean to Study Criminal Justice Corrections?

-A Criminal justice degree in Corrections major focus on counseling and rehabilitation of offenders, probation, parole, community corrections, and juvenile services.
+A criminal justice degree program in corrections usually focuses on counseling and rehabilitation of offenders, probation, parole, community corrections, and juvenile services.
 Corrections professionals have the opportunity to make a strong and lasting impact on those they oversee.
-They will confront dangerous situations and be offered opportunities to help improve lives.
-The knowledge and insight gained from a college degree program in corrections will prepare them for the challenges of a career in the field.
+They have the opportunity to confront dangerous situations and improve lives.
+It's not a responsibility to be taken lightly, which is part of the reason why obtaining the proper education is so important.

 Close collaboration between teachers and students in this major is strongly encouraged.
 Students are also expected to gain experience through internships and job-shadowing programs.
 Internship experiences can help with networking during the job search after graduation.
 Some graduates of corrections degree programs work as correctional officers, correctional counselors, and community and court probation officers.
 Others have opted to specialize in sexual abuse response and child protection services.